deejaygraham/intro-to-coding/transcript.md

 Different robots understand different instructions.
 Some are mathematical, some are more general, some know about tea and milk, others can do the same job but need to be told exactly wehre to go exact positions, exact commands.
 High level vs low level languages.

+Can we divide a chocolate bar into 12 equal pieces.
+How do we do that?
+What would be the process for doing it.
+Can the students write down a process to do it.
+Can it be generalised to work with any size of bar and any number of pieces?
+What are the limits?
+Odd even numbers?
+Physical size?

 We've been talking about algorithms.